filecoin-shipyard/filecoin.js/README.md

+# filecoin.js

+## Status

+This repository is in a **standby** state.
+It is not being actively maintained or kept in sync with the libraries it depends on.
+It may be archived in the near future.
+If you are interested in updating or maintaining this library, please open an issue or pull request for discussion.

+---

 A JavaScript (and TypeScript) library for interacting with the [Filecoin's](https://filecoin.io) [Lotus](https://github.com/filecoin-project/lotus) node, with support for external signers.

 :warning: The library is currently in ALPHA: things will not work or work incorectly, will break and the API will change! :warning: